How to Spot the Difference Between Male and Female Cats—What to Look For · Kinship

 • There are important health considerations to keep in mind depending on whether you have a male or female cat.

-The main differences between male and female cats
+The differences between male and female cats

 The biggest differences between male and female cats are physical.
-To state the obvious, male cats have a penis while female cats have a vagina.
+To state the obvious, male cats have a penis, while female cats have a vagina.
 Physically, males tend to be larger and heavier, while females are often more petite.
 Males who are not neutered tend to have larger heads with big, full cheeks.

 Behaviorally, male cats are reported to be more territorial and can show more aggression if they are not neutered.
-However, many other variables influence the behavior of cats, so it is not possible to differentiate between male and female cats based on their behaviors alone.
+However, many other variables influence the behavior of cats, so it is not possible to differentiate between male and female cats based on their behaviors alone. '

-Physical differences between male and female cats
+a chart that shows the anatomical differences between male and female cats

 Genitalia